adrianolszewski/model-based-testing-hypotheses/README.md

 If you operate under H0, then regardless of its shape (ideally quadratic, but here let's agree on a concave one, with single maximum):
 - **Wald's:** the difference between the true value of the parameter (here: the difference between groups) = 0 and the estimated parameter p, measured on the horizontal axis (parameter space), approaches 0.
 - **Wilk's LRT** the difference on the vertical axis (log-likelihoods) between both models approaches 0 (so the likelihood ratio approaches 1) - no gain.
-- **Rao's score** the slope of the tangential line (Rao's score) approaches zero as well. / Which reflects the fact that under H0 the derivative (score) of the log-likelihood function with respect to the parameter should --> zero. /
+- **Rao's score** the slope of the tangential line (Rao's score) approaches zero as well. / Which reflects the fact that under H0 the derivative (score) of the log-likelihood function with respect to the parameter should --> zero.

+The word "approaches 0" means, that we operate in its neighbourhood, where (in case of concave shape) changes in all 3 measures are relatively small and close to each other (they follow each other).
+This explains why mostly you will obtain similar results under the nul hypothesis, and why they start diverging as you go away from this "safe area" towards the alternative hypothesis.

 This is a simple graphical explanation, but formal proofs can be found in many places, e.g.: [Score Statistics for Current Status Data:
 Comparisons with Likelihood Ratio and Wald Statistics](https://sites.stat.washington.edu/jaw/JAW-papers/NR/jaw-banerjee-05IJB.pdf) or [Mathematical Statistics — Rigorous Derivations and Analysis of the Wald Test, Score Test, and Likelihood Ratio Test](https://towardsdatascience.com/mathematical-statistics-a-rigorous-derivation-and-analysis-of-the-wald-test-score-test-and-6262bed53c55)